Bachelor of Engineering with Honours

 - four further Intermediate Year courses which vary depending on which Engineering discipline you want to specialise in.
 See the 'Subjects and courses' section below for the list of disciplines.

 The Intermediate Year is followed by three Professional Years of study in one of the Engineering disciplines.
 Entry to the Professional Years is limited and based on your performance in the first year(s).
-These years will focus on the relevant knowledge and skills you will need in your chosen discipline.

-During your degree you will complete 100 days (800 hours) of practical work placement.
+All students must also complete 100 days (800 hours) of practical work placement.

 Typical degree structure for Bachelor of Engineering with Honours